senderend/sender/README.md

 ### Greet 👋
-I'm an OSCP certified InfoSec researcher - budding developer turned ethical hacker by the fascinating world of cybersecurity.
+I'm an OSCP certified InfoSec researcher - Developer turned ethical hacker by the fascinating realm of cybersecurity.
+Building things to break things to make the world a more secure place.
 I love questions - asking too many, and answering them all.
-The world of Information Security has given me an outlet for my relentlessly inquisitive mind, and an ever-evolving landscape that satisfies my constant drive to learn more.
-I spend my time taking things apart, and I'm inspired by building things to break things to make the world a more secure place.
+The world of Information Security has given me the perfect outlet for my relentlessly inquisitive mind, and an ever-evolving landscape that satisfies my constant drive to learn more.
 <!--
 **allendemoura/allendemoura** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.